Welcome

 A Guide for Foster Pig Parents

-This guide is designed to provide foster parents with a comprehensive overview
+This guide is designed to provide foster parents with a comprehensive overview of the NAPPA’s Hope for

-the foster pig packet, the guide is meant to be helpful resource for foster
+Hooves Project.
+Along with information included in the foster pig packet, the guide is meant to be helpful

-during foster care.
+foster care.
 All information is subject to change.

 A second chance is sometimes all we need.
-The same goes for pet pigs hoping
+The same goes for pet pigs hoping to find a new loving home.

-to find a new loving home.
-There are plenty of pigs longing for a new life and
+There are plenty of pigs longing for a new life and welcoming owners, so before you buy we should

-sweetest and loving pigs are found in local rescues and should be considered as
+remember that many of the sweetest and loving pigs are found in local rescues and should be considered

 Reason to Foster

 Thank you for opening your heart and home to a homeless pig.
-Your generosity
+Your generosity will provide young, old,

-will provide young, old, injured and abused and under socialized pigs a chance to grow or heal before
+injured and abused and under socialized pigs a chance to grow or heal before finding their forever home.

-finding their forever home.
 Our hope for placing homeless pigs will save many pigs other wised homeless.
+The Hope for Hooves

-The Hope for Hooves Project plays an integral part in facilitating adoption of many pigs into forever
+Project plays an integral part in facilitating adoption of many pigs into forever homes.
+Fostering is a

-homes.
-Fostering is a wonderful experience for you and your family.
-You can feel good knowing you have
+wonderful experience for you and your family.
+You can feel good knowing you have helped enrich a pig’s

-helped enrich a pig’s life.
-Even better, you’ve created space in the rescue to accommodate other homeless
+life.
+Even better, you’ve created space in the rescue to accommodate other homeless pigs.
+Foster pigs

-pigs.
-Foster pigs provide hope.
+provide hope.
 Your act of kindness is repaid in rewards that are beyond words.

 How long are pigs in foster homes?